caem: RESPONSIBLe SHELVING MANUFACTURING

 Also, by buying a CAEM product you will be reducing your impact on the environment.
 Below are a number of projects and initiatives that are being actively supported by CAEM to reduce its environmental footprint.

 CAEM is committed to the reduction of its CO2 footprint.
-CAEM has partnered with Forest Carbon for two consecutive years to plant almost 6000 trees 1500 tons of CO2 emitted by CAEM, its team and core customers over 2020/2021.
+CAEM has partnered with Forest Carbon for two consecutive years to plant almost 6000 trees, offsetting the 1500 tons of CO2 emitted by CAEM, its team and core customers over 2020/2021.

 FOREST CARBON - HELPING THE EARTH